openplanet-nl/nadeoapi-docs/docs/live/clubs/clubs.md

 **Remarks**:

 - As of 2024-01-17, this endpoint's response links to `.dds` media files by default, while several scaled `.png`/`.jpg` versions are available using separate fields (see example below for reference).
+- This endpoint does not return all available clubs.
+When excluding the `name` parameter, it returns all verified clubs - otherwise the response is limited to 200 clubs.

 ---